kite-sdk/kite-docs/tutorials/flume-capture-events.md

 1. Click __Save Changes__.
 1. From the __Actions__ menu, choose __Restart__, and confirm the action.

-Flume is configured to receive events from Log4j and record them in the `events` dataset.
+Flume is now configured to receive logging events and record them in the `events` dataset.

 ## Creating Web Application Pages

-These JSP and servlet examples let you create message events to be captured by Flume.
+These JSP and servlet examples create message events that can be captured by Flume.

 ## index.jsp